Gunnersbury Triangle: Usage

 The Gunnersbury Triangle is regularly visited by school parties, totalling some 1500 students per year, mainly in the summer when they can work outside.
 They study grassland, woodland and pond ecology.

 According to the TES magazine, "From April, holly blue, peacock and brimstone butterflies abound.
 Following the illustrated guide, you wind among wild cherry and rowan, under archways of hazel branches to a pond where damsel-flies dance in early summer.
 A sparrow-hawk nests in a silver birch, a jay comes visiting, bees and wood-mice also live here."
 The TES continues: "There are open glades for picnics and, in autumn, blackberries to gather.
 The aim here is to manage the woodland as a natural piece of countryside in town, and if, from time to time, you glimpse a tube train, you hardly notice it, beyond the trees."

 The reserve is open to the public.
 The London Wildlife Trust runs guided visits such as Fungus Forays and wildlife walks every year.
 On open days, staff and volunteers organise activities to enable children and adults to learn more about nature conservation in a relaxed environment.

 From time to time, companies provide teams of volunteers to work for a day on tasks such as clearing scrub and repairing paths and fences.

-The London Wildlife Trust's long-term management objective for the site is "to manage the nature reserve to conserve its natural biodiversity, and to conserve its matrix of woodland, wetland and grassland habitats through appropriate management", which includes coppicing, clearing scrub, mowing, and controlling invasion by non-native species, while "preserving the feeling of 'wilderness'".
+The London Wildlife Trust's long-term management objective for the site is "to manage the nature reserve to conserve its natural biodiversity, and to conserve its matrix of woodland, wetland and grassland habitats through appropriate management".
+This includes coppicing, clearing scrub, mowing, and controlling invasion by non-native species, while "preserving the feeling of 'wilderness'".
+Much of the work is carried out by the Trust's volunteers; the trust provides volunteers with training in the more specialised skills such hedgelaying and tree pruning.